-Cool KIDS’ SUMMER is now underway across Walt Disney World for 2026: four parks, Disney Springs, both water parks, resort-hotel perks, ticket deals, and enough character-driven activity to make a summer trip feel less like a heat-management exercise.
+Cool KIDS’ SUMMER is now underway across Walt Disney World for 2026, with family programming in all four theme parks, Disney Springs, both water parks, and select resort hotels.

 The dates are May 26 through Sept.
-8. The headline pieces are easy to spot.
-Bluey and Bingo are at Conservation Station.
+8. Bluey and Bingo are at Conservation Station.
 Goofy has a party inside CommuniCore Hall.
 Disney Jr. takes over Animation Courtyard.
 Jessie and Toy Story friends move into Diamond Horseshoe.
-Disney Springs gets an evening dance party.
-Water parks get beach-ready character visits.
+Disney Springs has evening dance parties, the Drawn to Life child-ticket offer, and Level99 opening June 29 on the West Side.

 Dates and the basic idea